AngeloKai/js-ml-libraries/README.md

 # Awesome Machine Learning Libraries
-An incomplete list of Machine Learning libraries written in JavaScript
+An incomplete list of Machine Learning libraries that can run in browsers.

 ## Traditional Machine Learning Algorithms
 Name | Description | License